 - Reduction in outdoor lighting: While the science is still inconclusive, there is some evidence that crows may be attracted to better lit areas.
-Reducing outdoor lighting and ensuring that all outdoor lighting is aimed downward and covers only the target area may help reduce wildlife conflicts and light pollution.
+Reducing outdoor lighting and ensuring that all outdoor lighting is aimed downward and covers only the target area may help reduce wildlife conflicts as well as light pollution.

-- Active hazing: For smaller roosts that are just forming, simple noisemaking, such as banging pots and pans together as the birds congregate, Also scare devices such as scarecrows, owl effigies, and hanging Mylar tape can be effective.
+- Active hazing: For smaller roosts that are just forming, simple noisemaking, such as banging pots and pans together as the birds congregate may be effective.
+Also scare devices such as scarecrows, owl effigies, and reflective Mylar tape can be effective.
 Scare devices are most effective if moved frequently so crows don’t get used to them.
 For larger more established roosts, strategies such as use of sound cannons, lasers, pre-recorded distress call, and use of falconry birds can be effective but typically will require professional assistance.

 All of these strategies have their limitations and even with hazing, crows will typically remain in the local area, but limited displacement may be adequate to relieve significant conflict situations.